Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool returns the full framework R2 template for a given source file, listing specific components (language baseline scenarios, framework baseline scenarios, test pattern, file path pattern).
-It clearly distinguishes from sibling tools like tailtest_classify_failures or tailtest_setup.
+The description clearly states it returns a framework R2 template for a given source file, listing specific components (language baseline scenarios, framework baseline scenarios, etc.).
+This is a specific verb+resource and differentiates from sibling tools like tailtest_classify_failures.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.